 This is a heart-warming story that features an unusual friendship, strong female characters, determination, and love.
 I came to love both of the main characters right away, and was drawn into the story from the start.
 If you are looking for a feel good book, (and who isn’t?), put this one on your list.

 Barbara O'Neal writes such full stories.
 Characters with full lives, as if they were real people.
 And, what I love is the depth of story, and the length!
 I can linger, and it’s not over before I’ve had a chance to immerse myself.
-The words and beautiful, and the description of food is amazing.
+The words are beautiful, and the description of food is amazing.
 This is the third novel of hers that I've read.
 A new favorite author for me!

 Christina Lauren is a new author (authors really, as it is co-authored) for me.
 Five friends decide to create profiles for a dating site, and Millie wants to help (four men) to write great ads that reflect their personalities.
 It's too bad she can't seem to write a revealing one for herself.
 This one has twists and turns, and will pull on all of you emotions.
 Yes, it's fun, but it's serious too.
 High recommend!